Parent Resources

 Why learn music by rote?

-By the time children begin piano lessons, they have been exposed to music in a multitude of genres, styles, and settings; rote learning allows students to access the complex music they hear in their world without the prerequisite of note reading.
+By the time children begin piano lessons, they have been exposed to music in a multitude of genres, styles, and settings; rote learning allows students to access complex, expressive music before they are fluent readers of notation.
 Just as children learn to talk before they can read words, they can also learn to hear, feel, and execute musical concepts with proper technique before seeing and processing written symbols.

 Some other benefits of rote learning include:

-• Rote pieces sound more difficult than they are and often use the breadth of the keyboard, which is exciting and motivating.
+• Rote pieces often use the full range of the keyboard, which feels exciting and motivating.

-• Students become comfortable playing without music in front of them, which prepares them for performing memorized music in the future.
+• Students become comfortable playing both with and without music in front of them, which prepares them for memorized performance later.

 For further reading on the benefits of rote teaching, check out Dr. Julie Knerr and Katherine Fisher’s essay.